VadymKurylenko/Thin-Simplices/README.md

 Moreover, the function thin_codes_experimental allows one to relatively quickly find examples of thin linear codes.

 In the folder ThinSimplices there is a database of thin simplices of various dimensions.
+The files are named ThinSimplicesd_N or experimental_ThinSimplicesd_N, where d is the dimension of the corresponding simplex and N is the N_\Delta.
+The first line of each file contains the list of all the generating matrices found.
+Each of the other lines gives further info  such as h^* and weight enumerator of each entry.